Rafat97/real-time-user-dashboard/README.md

 ## Using Manually

-* First deploy those dependency
+* First deploy those dependency.
+Or for all the resources we can run `docker-compose -f docker-compose-resource.yml up -d --build`.
   * MonngoDB Server.
 Must Exposed in `27017` Port
   * Redis Server.
 Must Exposed in`6379` Port.
 Also, `ALLOW_EMPTY_PASSWORD=yes ,REDIS_DISABLE_COMMANDS=FLUSHDB,FLUSHALL`
   * Zookeeper Server.
 Must expose in `2181` port